 What Are Graduating Driver Licensing (GDL) Laws?

 GDL laws exist in all states to reduce teens’ driving risk.
 This kind of licensing allows teens to practice driving with supervision and restricts them from entering some unsafe driving situations once they can drive on their own.
 You may be surprised to learn that New Hampshire’s GDL laws are less strict than those in other states.
-Most safety organizations recommend teens start learning at age 16 and get an intermediate license at 17, but New Hampshire drivers can start learning at 15 ½ and get Youth Operator Licenses at 16.
+Most safety organizations recommend teens start learning at age 16 and get an intermediate license at 17.
+The driving age in New Hampshire, however, is 16 years old.
+This means that drivers can start learning at 15 and half years old and get Youth Operator Licenses at 16.